Summary

 ): CopyDashboardMutation!

 For the results, there are several sub-parameters related to the dashboard.
 Besides confirmation of success, you may want the unique identifier of the new dashboard to use with other mutations.
-See the Returned Datatype section for more choices.
+See the Returned Values section for more choices.

 Example